engineyard/ey-docs/pages/haproxy-stats.md

-# View Your HAProxy Stats
+# View your HAProxy stats

 In order to gain a better picture of the current availability of your application, we generate a password so you can securely review your HAProxy stats for your application cluster.

-**NOTE:** You must be running at least two application instances to view HAProxy stats.
+**Note:** You must be running at least two application instances to view HAProxy stats.

 Your password is generated for each environment you've got running.